 As a visitor, you can help your loved one and play an important role in the patient’s healthcare experience and recovery.
-Visitors have a chance to become a vital part of our Harrington healthcare team and help bring TLC to your family member or friend.

 To minimize the stress that accompanies hospitalization, you can help reassure and encourage the patient as well as offer comfort and security during your visit.
 You can also offer to assist in activities the patient can’t accomplish while in the hospital—mowing the lawn, collecting the mail, etc.

-We ask that you remember our top priority is the patient’s treatment, comfort, and safety.
+We ask that you remember our top priority is the patient’s treatment, comfort and safety.
 During hospitalization, our goal is to provide an environment that promotes healing and a positive experience for the patient and their visitors.
 In order to accommodate the varied needs of our patients, the following guidelines are observed:

 - Do not visit if you are sick.

 - Utilize the sanitizing foam throughout the hospital to wash your hands and protect the patient from infection.

 - Be sensitive to the need for rest and quiet by keeping visits short.

 - Help the patient smile and laugh, which is sometimes the best medicine.